Waldorf Astoria New York: Grand Ballroom

-Other spaces
+Other third- and fourth-story spaces

 The ballroom foyer, east of the ballroom, measures 87 by 40 ft wide.
 There is an aisle to the east, separating the foyer from the ballroom entrance hall.
 The southern end of the aisle contains a staircase leading to a mezzanine and the fourth-floor balcony; the mezzanine and stairway have metal railings.
 The walls contain metal grilles, and the north and south walls also have marble piers.
 The north, west, and east walls have transoms with mirrors, while the south wall has marble paneling and mirrored doors.
 The ceilings are made of plaster, with crystal chandeliers hanging from a dome with plaster peacocks.